elizabethqiu/elizabethqiu/README.md

 # Hello! 👋

 I'm a high school senior and incoming CS/Math major @ Maryland.
-Besides tech, music, and building communities, I also love AI, algorithms, and memes (preferably all at once).
+Besides tech, music, and building communities, I also love AI, quantum, algorithms, and memes (preferably all at once).
 I'm currently working on some ✨things✨ and would love to meet you!

 ### Connect with me
 - [**in**: elizqiu](https://linkedin.com/in/elizqiu)